asaintvanne/alyra-voting-test/README.md

   * Transition to VotingSessionStarted is not allowed
   * Transition to VotingSessionEnded is not allowed
   * Transition to VotesTallied is not allowed
-- Transition to ProposalsRegistrationStarted is successful
+- Legal transition to ProposalsRegistrationStarted is successful
   * Genesis proposal is not created before status transition
   * Event WorkflowStatusChange is emitted with good parameters
   * Workflow status is correctly set